ar-io/docs/docs/src/index.md

 # Welcome to the Permaweb

 Data in paradise.
 The AR.IO ecosystem is dedicated to cultivating products and protocols for sustaining access to digital permanence, making the permaweb available to everyone.
-Powered by the IO Token, this global network of Gateways connects users to permanently stored data, files, applications, and web pages on the Arweave decentralized storage network.
+Powered by the ARIO Token, this global network of Gateways connects users to permanently stored data, files, applications, and web pages on the Arweave decentralized storage network.

 <div id="block-container" class="home-container">